-- 12.1 Where physical injuries have been observed, these will be carefully noted but not photographed.
-The staff member will not ask to see injuries that are said to be on an intimate part of the child's body. - 12.2 Any disclosure or indicators of abuse will be reported verbally to the DSL or Deputy straight way or, where they are not available and concerns are immediate, ensure a referral is made without delay to the Family Support (Social Care) team which covers the area in which the child and family live.
-Staff at schools with boarding provision can seek advice in the first instance from local Family Support teams.
-(See Appendix 1 for contact numbers). - 12.3 Where the child already has an allocated social worker, that person or a manager or duty worker in the same team will be contacted promptly. - 12.4 A written record will then be made (ideally on a standard school 'concern' form) of what was said, including the child's own words, as soon as possible and given to the DSL. - 12.5 If the child can understand the significance and consequences of making a referral to social workers, they will be asked for their views.
-It will be explained that whilst their views will be taken into account, the school has a responsibility to take whatever action is required to ensure the child's safety and that of other children.
+- 13.1 Where physical injuries have been observed, these will be carefully noted but not photographed.
+The staff member will not ask to see injuries that are said to be on an intimate part of the child's body. - 13.2 Any disclosure or indicators of abuse will be reported verbally to the DSL or Deputy straightaway or, where they are not available and concerns are immediate, ensure a referral is made without delay to Children's Social Care.
+In Dorset, from 5 September 2016, these teams will be known as 'Help and

+Protection' teams.
+Staff at schools with boarding provision can seek advice in the first instance from the single point of contact (will be known as Multi-Agency Safeguarding Hub from Spring 2017) when the child's home address is not Dorset.
+(See Appendix 1 for contact numbers).

-- 12.6 The DSL will decide whether to contact parents at this stage, judging whether do so is likely to place the child at risk of harm from their actions or reactions for example in circumstances where there are concerns that a serious crime such as sexual abuse, domestic violence or induced illness has taken place.
+- 13.3 Where the child already has an allocated social worker, that person or a manager or duty worker in the same team will be contacted promptly.
+(See Appendix 1 for contact numbers). - 13.4 A written record will then be made (ideally on a standard school 'concern' form) of what was said, including the child's own words, as soon as possible and given to the DSL. - 13.5 If the child can understand the significance and consequences of making a referral to social workers, they will be asked for their views.
+It will be explained that whilst their views will be taken into account, the school has a responsibility to take whatever action is required to ensure the child's safety and that of other children. - 13.6 The DSL will decide whether to contact parents at this stage, judging whether do so is likely to place the child at risk of harm from their actions or reactions for example in circumstances where there are concerns that a serious crime such as sexual abuse, domestic violence or induced illness has taken place.
 If in any doubt, the DSL or staff member will call the duty worker first and agree with him/her when parents/carers should be contacted and by whom.
-The reason for the decision not to contact parents first will be recorded in the child's school child protection file. - 12.7 A child protection referral from a professional cannot be treated as anonymous. - 12.8 Where there is no disclosure by a child but concerns are accumulating, such as in relation to neglect or emotional abuse, the DSL will ensure that all information is brought together and that s/he makes a professional judgement about whether to refer to outside agencies. - 12.9 A member of staff who reports concerns to the DSL should expect some feedback, although confidentiality might mean in some cases that this is not detailed.
+The reason for the decision not to contact parents first will be recorded in the child's school child protection file. - 13.7 A child protection referral from a professional cannot be treated as anonymous. - 13.8 Where there is no disclosure by a child but concerns are accumulating, such as in relation to neglect or emotional abuse, the DSL will ensure that all information is brought together and that s/he makes a professional judgement about whether to refer to outside agencies. - 13.9 The Dorset Safeguarding Children Board's 'Threshold Document' should be used to help clarify the pathway required for a child: whether concerns will be managed within the school; or with the help of other agencies as part of early help; or whether they require specialised support such as a social work assessment or referral to Child and Adolescent Mental Health Services (CAMHS). - 13.10 A member of staff who reports concerns to the DSL should expect some feedback, although confidentiality might mean in some cases that this is not detailed.
 If the member of staff is not happy with the outcome s/he can press for reconsideration and if following this, s/he still believes the correct action has not been taken, will refer the concerns directly to social workers.

-13. Responding to concerns reported by parents or others in the community
+14. Responding to concerns reported by parents or others in the community